 “Lucky You” straightforwardly shows the grueling world of gambling and betting as the various characters inside this realm create a whole new world of their own.

 While within the high-stakes backdrop of Las Vegas, this motion picture brings the audience a gist of sub-stories about human relationships, inhabiting a number of snapshots of personal dramas that unfold in every laying out of the cards.

-A romantic drama set in the gambling world of Las Vegas, “Lucky You” tells the story of Huck Cheever (Eric Bana), a happy-go-lucky bachelor whose life revolves around the green felt poker tables.
+Set in the gambling world of Las Vegas, this romantic drama tells the story of Huck Cheever (Eric Bana), a happy-go-lucky bachelor whose life revolves around the green felt poker tables.
 In between his games, he also confronts his personal conflicts including his problematic relationship with his father.

 The film gives a gist of how poker works.
 It makes the game look generally interesting and less “sinful.”
 However, it is worth noting that this is not the type of movie to offer informative poker basics for the uninitiated.
 For somebody not knowledgeable in playing poker at all, it would be hard to catch up with the mechanics of the game while watching.

 The front story is clear — Huck is a hotshot poker player whose emotions at the table often gets the better of him.
 Despite his really exceptional skills, he is unable to focus every time he goes head to head with his estranged father L.C.
 Cheever (Robert Duvall), a living legend in the poker world and a two-time world champion.
 While living a life without clear direction, he meets the struggling singer Billie Offer (Drew Barrymore).
 From then on, he finds himself something to be busy with other than poker.

 The boy-meets-girl premise clearly features a romantic tale in the making.
 Within the movie’s physicality lies a character-driven flick based on widely used Hollywood conventions.